2025 Women's Cricket World Cup final: Post-match

 This was India's maiden Women's World Cup title victory.
 Shafali Verma was awarded with the Player of the Match award while Deepti Sharma was awarded with the Player of the Tournament for her all-round performance throughout the tournament.

 India further received a record $6.58 million and South Africa received $3.24 million as prize money from the ICC.

 Celebrations

 After India's historic victory the BCCI announced a cash reward of ₹51 crore for the players, coaching staff and support staff.
 Later, team India was felicitated by Prime Minister Narendra Modi on 5 November 2025 at his residence in New Delhi.
 On 6 November 2025, the team was felicitated by Indian President Droupadi Murmu at the Rashtrapati Bhavan.
-On 4 November 2025, the team landed at Delhi and arrived in a bus at Taj Palace, Delhi, with a warm welcome with Dhols, dances and cake cutting ceremony to celebrate the victory over South Africa.
-The team also met with Narendra Modi that night in New Delhi, and a special Star Air charter flight for the team flew them from Mumbai to Delhi.